Where Strategy Meets Operations

 Our curriculum comprises two core components:

-Strategic Theory: You’ll study the work of classic and contemporary strategic thinkers such as Carl von Clausewitz, Sun Tzu, Mas Tse-tung and Alfred Thayer Mahan.
+You’ll study the work of classic and contemporary strategic thinkers such as Carl von Clausewitz, Sun Tzu, Mao Tse-tung and Alfred Thayer Mahan.

 Goals and Objectives